Michigan Auto Accident Attorneys

 What to do After You Have Been Involved in an Accident

 If you have been involved in a traffic accident, the first step is to ensure the safety of yourself and those around you.
 Assess the immediate damage done, and call 911.
-Even if you are uninjured, the authorities need to be present in order to make record of the accident.
+Even if you are uninjured, the authorities need to be present to make a record of the accident.
 Ask the police officer who records the incident to let you know where you can obtain a copy of the records.

 Exchange information with the driver of the other vehicle to enable swift insurance claims.
 Try not to discuss who may or may not be at fault in-depth - don’t let emotions get the better of you, just stay safe and civil.